infogulch/xtemplate/README.md

 * `github.com/infogulch/xtemplate`, a library that loads template files and implements `http.Handler`, routing requests to templates and serving static files.
 Use it in your own Go application by depending on it as a library and using the [`New` func](config.go) and functional options.
 * `github.com/infogulch/xtemplate/cmd`, a simple binary that configures `XTemplate` with CLI args and serves http requests with it.
 Build it yourself or download the binary from github releases.
-* `github.com/infogulch/xtemplate/caddy`, a caddy module that integrates xtemplate into the caddy web server.

-XTemplate is tested by running `./integration/run.sh` which loads the test templates and context directory, and runs hurl tests from the tests directory.
+XTemplate is tested by running `./test/exec.sh` which loads using the `test/templates` and `test/context` directories, and runs hurl files from the `test/tests` directory.

-### Extending xtemplate

-XTemplate has two built-in extension points, adding a custom funcmap of functions that will be made available in the template, and registering a `fs.FS` which can be used as either the template root or context root.

-See the `./register` module for details.
-This module scheme may look strange but it is designed to minimize the number of extra dependencies added to your module by depending on xtemplate.

 ## Project history and license